postsharp/Metalama.Patterns/src/Metalama.Patterns.Caching.Backend/README.md

 ## About

-The `Metalama.Patterns.Caching.Backends` package provides an abstraction for a caching back-end, along with core implementations.
+The `Metalama.Patterns.Caching.Backend` package provides an abstraction for a caching back-end, along with core implementations.
 The main type is the [CachingBackend](https://doc.postsharp.net/metalama/api/metalama-patterns-caching-backends-cachingbackend) class.
 The back-end implementations are utilized by the front-end package, `Metalama.Patterns.Caching`.

 ## Key Features